The Texas

 All-way stops

 A lot of people might be surprised, but there is no specific state law in Texas regarding who goes first at an all-way stop.
-The only applicable law states that drivers must stop and then may enter the intersection only when it is safe to do so (§545.151).
+The only applicable law states that drivers must stop and then may enter the intersection only when it is safe to do so (§545.153, which is quoted in the previous section above, and §545.151, which basically states the same.)
 So that leaves the right-of-way assignment up to the drivers.

-To that end, there is a widely accepted convention that most drivers use to remove the guesswork.
-Basically, it's first-come, first-served.
+To that end, there is a widely-accepted convention that most drivers use to remove the guesswork.
+Basically, it's "first come, first served."
 Implementing it is easy: when you stop at an all-way stop, look around and see who's already stopped.
 When they've all gone, it's your turn!
-If two or more people get there at the same time, then the protocol is that the person on the right should go first, and it should follow clockwise from there.
-If there is a leg missing from the intersection, you just skip over it as if it were there but with nobody waiting.
+If two or more people get there at the same time at a right angle to each other, then the protocol is that the person on the right should go first.
+If two vehicles on opposite sides of the intersection arrive at the same time, here are the rules:

 Sometimes you can cut the line